CottageLabs/Co-design/README.md

     mysql> GRANT ALL PRIVILEGES ON codesign_production.* TO SOME-USER@localhost IDENTIFIED BY 'SOME-PASSWORD';
     mysql> quit

-Next, build the database by running the `sql/codesign_production.sql` script:
+Next, build the database tables by running the `sql/codesign_production.sql`
+script:

     $ mysql -u root codesign_production < sql/codesign_production.sql

+Create some test data in the database (optional).
+Note that if you run the application without any data, you may get error messages on the homepage:

+    $ mysql -u root codesign_production < sql/codesign_production_testdata.sql

 Application Configuration
 -------------------------